shreyashrestha07/SalaryPrediction/README.md

 ![alt text](https://github.com/shreyashrestha07/SalaryPrediction/blob/main/images/comanyidandsalary.png?raw=true)

 	- There is no correlation between salary and companiId.
-	- We can see a flat cure which means all the companies have the same average salaries.
+	- We can see a flat line which means all the companies have the same average salaries.

 **iv. jobType and salary**